default search action

 The Triana Workflow Environment: Architecture and Applications.
 320-339 - Gregor von Laszewski, Mihael Hategan, Deepti Kodeboyina:

 Java CoG Kit Workflow.
-340-356 - Peter Couvares, Tevfik Kosar, Alain Roy, Jeff Weber, Kent Wenger:
+340-356 - Peter Couvares, Tevfik Kosar

 Workflow Management in Condor.
 357-375 - Ewa Deelman, Gaurang Mehta, Gurmeet Singh, Mei-Hui Su, Karan Vahi:

 ICENI.
-395-415 - Tom Goodale:
+395-415 - Tom Goodale

 Expressing Workflow in the Cactus Framework.
 416-427 - Bruno Wassermann, Wolfgang Emmerich, Ben Butchart, Nick Cameron, Liang Chen, Jignesh Patel: